dashpay/docs/governance/eight-steps.rst

 Consider arrangements for large requests
   If you are requesting a significant amount of funding, there is an understandable concern that you will deliver on your promises to the network.
-Reach out to trusted intermediaries such as `Dash Core Group, Inc. <bradley.zastrow@dash.org>`_ or `Green Candle, Inc.
-  <https://greencandle.io>`_ in advance for advice on escrow, and make
-  the conditions for escrow release public and part of the proposal.
+Reach out to the `Dash Investment foundation <https://www.dashinvests.org/>` in advance for advice on escrow or providing equity, and make the conditions public and part of the proposal.
 If your proposal is so large that uses a significant percentage of the budget, there is a risk that approving your proposal will bump smaller proposals out of the budget.
 Consider breaking your proposal into